1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 --
 ## Why using Cloud?
 * Capacity planning
-  * Pay for what you need, flexibility (?)
+  * Demand for a service may varies with time
+    * Pay-as-you-go
   * Upgrading infrastructure for new products
   * Data migration
-  * Demand for a service may varies with time
-    * Pay-as-you-go
 * Environmentally friendly?
   * Leading to new energy solutions
   * Localization of "cloud data centers"